Murder of Ashling Murphy: Investigation and arrest

 Following Murphy's death, Gardaí established an incident room at Tullamore Garda Station.
-Over 50 Gardaí were assigned to the murder investigation, which was jointly headed by Detective Superintendent Pat O'Callaghan and Detective Inspector Brian Farrell.
+Over 50 Gardaí, as well as personnel from specialist units including the National Bureau of Criminal Investigation, were assigned to the case.
+The murder investigation was jointly headed by Detective Superintendent Pat O'Callaghan and Detective Inspector Brian Farrell.
 Gardaí held a press conference at which they appealed for information, stating that they would leave no stone unturned in bringing the perpetrator to justice.
 Based partly on descriptions given by an eyewitness, Gardaí detained a 40-year-old man two hours after the murder, but released him the next day after eliminating him from their investigation.
 The man spoke to the Irish Independent on 15 January, recounting his experience of being interrogated by Gardaí and describing the online threats he had received since his arrest.

 The day after the murder, Gardaí identified another suspect.
-On the late morning of 13 January, Gardaí and paramedics were called to an apartment in Crumlin, Dublin, where a Slovakian national told them that he had been stabbed the previous day in Blanchardstown.
+On the late morning of 13 January, Gardaí and paramedics were called to an apartment in Crumlin, Dublin, where a Slovak national told them that he had been stabbed the previous day in Blanchardstown.
 The man had three stab wounds to his abdomen that were not fresh and not bleeding; he also had numerous scratches on his face and arms.
 Paramedics took him to St. James's Hospital, Dublin, for treatment.
 Gardaí who were investigating a double stabbing incident in Blanchardstown interviewed the man at the hospital that afternoon, initially regarding him as a potential third victim in that attack.
 In that interview, the man claimed that a friend had driven him the previous day from Tullamore to Dublin's Heuston Station.
 He claimed that he had taken a taxi to Blanchardstown, saying he had arranged to meet a woman there for a date, but claimed that two men had attacked him and stabbed him.
 He claimed that the scratches on his face, head, and arms had come from being dragged on the ground during the alleged assault.